-- A. Demonstrate the system's ability to capture sufficient information to make an accurate tax determination. - Build into the system the appropriate features for providing assurance that adequate information is obtained from the purchaser, the seller, and the applicable state(s) so that the correct amount of tax is calculated, collected and remitted.
-This requires: - Timely updates of state taxability matrices from the individual states, - Providing evidence of the transmission of the tax to the applicable state, - Providing evidence that the matrix update has been received, is complete, and tested, - Providing evidence that the matrix update has been loaded to the system according to appropriate software library procedures, and is logged as being loaded, - New products made available by the seller are linked to the matrix, - A table description of individual items sold are available on-line, or in archive form (if over "x"-many years), - Audit trails that evidence each of the above. - B. Demonstrate the system's ability to obtain, accumulate and report information on exempt sales. - Build into the system the appropriate features for providing assurance in cases of exempt sales that adequate information is obtained from the purchaser, the seller, and the applicable state(s).
-This requires: - Correctly determining whether the taxpayer is exempt or not, - Documenting the appropriate identifiers from the purchaser as to their exempt status. - Audit trails that evidence each of the above.
+A. Demonstrate the system's ability to capture and retain sufficient information to make an accurate tax determination, and provide an accurate tax filing.

+Build into the system the appropriate features for providing assurance that adequate information is obtained from the purchaser, the seller, and the applicable state(s) so that the correct amount of tax is calculated, collected, reported and remitted.
+This requires among other features:

+- Timely updates of state taxability matrices from the individual states. - Providing evidence of the transmission of the tax to the applicable state. - Providing evidence that the matrix update has been received, is complete, and tested. - Providing evidence that the matrix update has been loaded to the system according to appropriate software library procedures, and is logged as being loaded. - The history of product code mapping to the taxability matrix is available on-line, or in archive form (if over "x"-many years). - Audit trails that evidence each of the above. - B. Demonstrate the system's ability to obtain, accumulate and report information on exempt sales. - Build into the system the appropriate features for providing assurance in cases of exempt sales that adequate information is obtained from the purchaser, the seller, and the applicable state(s).
+This requires: - ❖ The system must accumulate exempted sales by purchasing entity and be able to provide this information in aggregate or detail, as required by the governing states at a frequency as requested by each member state. - ❖ Audit trails that evidence the above.

-C. Demonstrate the proper use of state-provided sourcing information and compliance with state laws pertaining to taxability of TPP and Services.
+C. Demonstrate the proper use of governing states sourcing rules and state-provided matrixes and compliance with state laws pertaining to taxability of TPP, digital equivalents and services.